Web Site Usage Notes

 Also, there is a "Change site color" button at the bottom of the Home page.
 It cycles through four different color schemes starting with the default 'Gray' color:

-Gray > High-contrast Dark > High-contrast Bright > Green.
+Gray > High-contrast Dark > High-contrast Light > Green.

 Geographical Area Covered